zorua98741/PS4-Rich-Presence-for-Discord/README.md

 ## Quickstart-guide
 1. enable GoldHen on the PS4.
 2. enable the FTP server on the PS4.
-3. run the script on your computer.
+3. run the script on your computer (with Discord open).
 4. enter the PS4's IP address when prompted and press *enter*.
 5. a config file will be generated in the same directory as the script that will allow you to change some options.
 6. your Discord presence should be updated automatically.